Holiday World - Entrance

 Getting There

-Holiday World and Splashin’ Safari is located in the tiny town of Santa Claus, Indiana (population 2,500) in southwest Indiana not far from Evansville.
-It’s about 3 hours (about 200 miles) or so east of St. Louis (Google Maps link).
-Drivers take Interstate 64 and can either exit at U.S. 231 or, if they are headed straight to Holiday World, Indiana 162.
+Holiday World and Splashin’ Safari is located in the tiny town of Santa Claus, Indiana, (population 2,500) in southwest Indiana not far from Evansville.
+It’s about 3 hours (roughly 200 miles) or so east of St. Louis (Google Maps link).
+STL drivers can take Interstate 64 and can either exit at U.S. 231 or — if they are headed straight to Holiday World — Indiana 162.

 If you’re used to overtouristed places like, say, Branson or Pigeon Forge, you’ll find Santa Claus to be a refreshing change of pace.
 The town is positively quiet, and getting from place to place there is as easy as you could ask for.
 That includes getting to the town and to the theme park.

-Hypothetically you could make a day trip out of it, especially if you wanted to keep things cheap.
+Hypothetically, you could make a day trip out of it from STL, especially if you wanted to keep things cheap, and we’ve known people who have done just that.
 We chose instead to spend a few nights in Santa Claus to get a fuller experience.

 Parking